 An outfit not registering with the Better Business Bureau isn’t a make or break measure.
 In today’s social media environment, unhappy customers vent their displeasure on Google, Yelp, and many other forums.
 The BBB takes complaints more seriously and follows up with business owners about the circumstances.
 Basically, the BBB has far more credibility.
 If the contractor has an affiliation, all the better.

 Ask for References when Hiring a Stone Masonry Contractor

 Nothing speaks louder than calling up a past client or driving by the site of previous work to calculate a contractor’s skill and professionalism.
 A confident business owner won’t hesitate to list a few references.
 A sketchy outfit won’t list any.
 So, when a stonemason is needed, be sure to ask for references.

 What is the Cost and Payment Schedule?

 Construction contracts generally require a partial payment up front and a schedule of installments.
 Sometimes it’s another portion of the halfway mark and a final payment upon completion.
 If the deal weighs more than half in advance, that may be a sign to call someone else.
 Most agreements are estimates and you should also ask about limits on potential cost overruns when hiring a stone masonry contractor.

-If you are interested in hiring a stone masonry contractor, contact Pinska Masonry for more information or an estimate.
+If you are interested in finding a mason for hire, contact Pinska Masonry for more information or an estimate.